nawawn/InfraScripts/README.md

 This script queries the database and return the result.
 It is useful when you don't have the Invoke-SqlCmd cmdlet available on your computer.

 __Remove-PepperFlash.ps1__
-This script remove all the residues of Google Chrome Flash player (PPAPI) after a new version is installed.
+This script removes all the residues of Google Chrome Flash player (PPAPI) after a new version is installed.
 You may need to specify the acceptable version.

 __Get-PepperFlash.ps1__
-This script get all of the Pepper Flash installed on the computer.
+This script gets all of the Pepper Flash installed on the computer.

 __Remove-AdUserHomeDir.ps1__
 This script remove the Home Directory of a given AD User.